+Drawing

-Drawing Add and Close Add Close
+Add and Close Add Close

+ride and close rida Close

-- 2. In the Name field, type in the name for your new layer. - 3.
-Do one of the following: - Click Add to create this layer, but leave the dialog open so you can create more layers. - Click Add and Close to create this layer and close the dialog.
+2. In the Name field, type in the name for your new layer.

+- 4. Do one of the following: - Click Add to create this layer, but leave the dialog open so you can create more layers. - Click Add and Close to create this layer and close the dialog.